Act to Ensure Protection of Conscience in Health Care

 Hybrid protection of conscience legislation offers protection in relation to certain classes of procedures, services or activities that are acknowledged to be morally controversial.
 It may attract less opposition than a general law, but more than a procedure-specific law.

-The model presented below is a procedure-specific protection of conscience statute.
+The model presented below is a general protection of conscience statute.

 Readers will find other

 and proposed protection of

 WHEREAS freedom of conscience is a fundamental freedom in any liberal, democratic society professing pluralism and tolerance and is recognized in international law and conventions;

 WHEREAS the exercise of freedom of conscience is not merely a manifestation of personal preference, prejudice or feeling;

 WHEREAS health care personnel have a single conscience that informs both personal and professional judgement, and which must be applied in their daily work;